nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Viewing Test Result: `view t/test`

-Views all the test results taken by a patient in the MedBook.
+Views all the test results taken by a patient in MedBook.

 Format: `view t/test i/NRIC`